dlcastro/obrasgov/README.md

 ## Contribution

 Contributions are welcome!
-If you find a bug, have a suggestion for improvement, or want to add new features, please open an issue or submit a pull request in the [GitHub repository](https://github.com/dlcastro/obrasgov).
+If you find a bug, have a suggestion for improvement, or want to add new features, please open an issue in the [GitHub repository](https://github.com/dlcastro/obrasgov).

 ## License

-This package is distributed under the [GPL (>= 3)](http://www.gnu.org/licenses/gpl-3.0.en.html) license.
-See the `LICENSE` file for more details.
+This package is free and open source software, under [MIT](https://opensource.org/license/mit) + LICENSE.
+See the [LICENSE](https://github.com/dlcastro/obrasgov/blob/main/LICENSE) file for more details.